Resume Writing

 Results & Achievement Verbs

 Use these when you delivered measurable outcomes.
-Pair them with numbers every time.
+Always pair them with numbers.

 Achieved, Delivered, Drove, Generated, Produced, Secured, Won, Exceeded, Outpaced, Outperformed, Boosted, Accelerated, Amplified, Maximized, Optimized, Surpassed, Topped, Tripled, Doubled, Unlocked, Captured, Attained, Realized, Yielded, Harvested